ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For updates daily follow me on Twitter: [@wordsbyfifi](https://twitter.com/wordsbyfifi/)

+### Day 8: August 13, 2022

+**Today's Progress:** Today I started [ES6](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#es6) section of fCC's course 'JavaScript Algorithms and Data Structures'.
+I'm currently 48% complete with it.
+The majority of todays challenges focused on destructuring.

+I also read through Chapter 3 'Functions' from [*Eloquent JavaScript*](https://eloquentjavascript.net/) by Marjin Haverbeke.

+*Quotes & Key Ideas*:
+`let` vs. `const`
+- "When you declare a variable with the `let` keyword inside a block, statement, or expression, its scope is limited to that block, statement, or expression"
+- ""`const` has all the awesome features that let has, with the added bonus that variables declared using `const` are read-only.
+They are a constant value, which means that once a variable is assigned with const, it cannot be reassigned"
+- "However, it is important to understand that objects (including arrays and functions) assigned to a variable using `const` are still mutable.
+Using the `const` declaration only prevents reassignment of the variable identifier"
+- "To ensure your data doesn't change, JavaScript provides a function `Object.freeze()` to prevent data mutation."

+spread operator vs. array destructuring:
+"One key difference between the spread operator and array destructuring is that the spread operator unpacks all contents of an array into a comma-separated list.
+Consequently, you cannot pick or choose which elements you want to assign to variables.
+Destructuring an array lets us do exactly that."

+**Thoughts:** The challenges on fCC were a little bit difficult today, especially the ones focused on destructuring.
+I will need to take another look at some of these or find some other resources to dive deeper into them.

+Reading *Eloquent JavaScript* so far has been a useful method of review.
+The chapter I read today focused on functions and it was helpful to read about the theory of how these work and recall the work I did on the fCC's challenges which involved functions.
+For now, I'm going to continue to skip the exercises in the book and come back to them later.
+The combination of completing the challenges/exercises on fCC and reading the book chapters seems to be working well for me.

+For music today, I plugged in my speakers and played some [Soft Piano Jazz](https://youtu.be/UnTbgByYZWA) and gave my room a bit of a cafe vibe - but without the loud espresso machine. (-;

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 7: August 12, 2022

 **Today's Progress:** Today I completed the [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) section of the *JavaScript Algorithms and Data Structures* course created by freeCodeCamp.
 I finished up this first section by learning about generating random numbers, using the `parseInt()` function, and using recursion.